iaroslav-sk/frontity-test-project/README.md

 ```
 npx frontity dev
 ```

-Runs the app in development mode.
-Open http://localhost:3000 to view it in the browser.

 The site will automatically reload if you make changes inside the `packages` folder.
 You will see the build errors in the console.